 We suspected that the plants had contracted Watermelon Mosaic Virus (WMV), and samples of the leaves were sent to the State Lab (California Department of Food and Agriculture Plant Pest Diagnostics Center) for analysis where WMV was confirmed.
 WMV is transmitted by aphids.
 Fruit symptoms can range from subtle color change to severe deformation.
 WMV is common on squash and cucumbers, and when it occurs, it is safe to eat the fruit.

-As you can see from the photograph on the right, the straw bales looked pretty sad at the end of the season.
+As you can see from the photograph, the straw bales looked pretty sad at the end of the season.
 The straw had decomposed to the point where the bales tilted to one side and had big gaps throughout.
 We remedied the tilting problem by pounding in metal stakes and using boards to keep the bales upright.
 We used additional straw to stuff into the gaps.
 This photograph also shows our irrigation system.
 Because the straw had given its all, we will reuse this spent straw as mulch in our raised vegetable garden beds.

 We had a large harvest of more than 12 pumpkins in varying colors of pink and greenish gray.
 Even with the Watermelon Mosaic Virus, the pumpkins made terrific harvest decorations.